validatedpatterns-sandbox/patterns-catalog/README.md

-# DRAFT Pattern Catalog YAML
+# Patterns Catalog DRAFT

-The Hybrid Cloud Patterns Operator supports importing a catalog YAML file containing available patterns for an organization.
-After importing a catalog YAML file, the patterns listed in that YAML file become available in the Pattern Catalog.
-An admin can then select a pattern and deploy it directly through the Pattern Catalog UI.
+The [Patterns Operator] is adding a Patterns Catalog feature.
+This feature provides a custom OpenShift console plugin that allows users to view and deploy available patterns from a catalog.

+The catalog is populated from one or more YAML files called *Pattern Catalog Definitions*.
+A Pattern Catalog Definition file contains metadata about the organization providing the patterns and metadata about the patterns themselves.

-This repository contains the catalog YAML for the [Hybrid Cloud Patterns] project.
+This repository contains the default Pattern Catalog Definition file for the [Hybrid Cloud Patterns] project.
 It is automatically imported when the Patterns Operator is installed.

-If your organization wants to create their own Pattern Catalog,
+If your organization wants to create their own Pattern Catalog Definition, you
+should:

 * Fork this repo
 * Update catalog.yaml
-* Create a PatternCatalogSource on your cluster pointed to your forked catalog.yaml
+* Create a [PatternCatalogSource] on your cluster pointed to your forked catalog.yaml
-* Wait a few moments and navigate to the Pattern Catalog UI
+* After a few moments the patterns from your catalog.yaml file should appear in the Pattern Catalog.
-* Your organization's patterns should be listed

-If you are using your own catalog.yaml, it's possible to delete the default PatternCatalogSource.
+If you are using your own Pattern Catalog Definition, it's possible to delete the default PatternCatalogSource:

 ```bash
 oc delete patterncatalogsource default -n patterns-operator